jameshughes89/cs4XX-EvolutionaryComputation/site/student-project/description.rst

 In evolutionary computation, it is common to see 30 runs of each algorithm to obtain the distributions (30 runs of the same algorithm with the same setup and hyperparameters).

-It is not possible to say which statistical methods should be used for the analysis as that depends on what the goal is.
-Below is a general guideline.

-    * General summary statistics for each distribution

-        * Mean, standard deviation, etc.

-    * Comparing distributions

-        * Student t-test or Mann-Whitney U

-    * Measuring the difference between distributions (effect)

-        * Cohen's D test